Free Ohio Power of Attorney Form

 Power of Attorney Requirements in Ohio

-In order for a Power of Attorney to be legally effective in Ohio, it must contain a few pieces of essential information.
+In order for a Power of Attorney to be legally effective in Ohio, it must meet all the Ohio legla requirements.
 This includes the following data:

 Ohio legislature (§1337.21) accepted the adoption of Universal Power of Attorney Act (UPOAA) in 2012.
 You can use your Power of Attorney in other states that have also adopted this act.
 The wording on your document must follow the guidelines of the UPOAA.